How to Hire Unretired Workers

 Retirees are coming back to work in a trend known as unretirement.
-Whether they retired early or at the traditional retirement age, retirees can bring years of experience, a well-honed skill set, and a strong work ethic to your business.
+Whether they retired early or at the traditional retirement age, unretired workers can bring years of experience, a well-honed skill set, and a strong work ethic to your business.

 There’s another compelling reason to hire retirees: Research shows that diverse workplaces are often more profitable than their less-diverse competitors.
 In other words, increasing age diversity can boost your bottom line.
 The following best practices for recruiting previously retired professionals will help you tap into this unique and often-overlooked talent pool.